 Perhaps, one of the most important steps you can take to prevent cross-contamination is to replace your toothbrushes frequently.
 The American Dental Association recommends that you replace your toothbrush after every three to four months.
 However, if you feel that the bristles of your toothbrush have become frayed, then you may have to replace it earlier.
-Besides increased chances of contamination, frayed toothbrush bristles are unable to clean the teeth properly, thereby further increasing chances of the development of gum problems or teeth cavities.
+Besides increased chances of contamination, frayed toothbrush bristles are unable to clean the teeth properly, thereby further increasing the chances of the development of gum problems or teeth cavities.

 You can’t have squeaky clean and pearly white teeth if you have unclean or contaminated brushes.
 You can follow the measures mentioned above to make sure that your toothbrushes do not become the culprits behind a tooth cavity or an infection.

 What is the first thing that people notice when you meet them for the first time?
 It’s your ...

 A baby’s milk teeth (the first set of teeth in the growth development) are called pearls for a ...